Lechatroger/microbit_BLE_services_nodes/README.md

 The other way to program your microbit is to use Mbed.

 >To do:
->Go to the mbed online compiler
+>- Go to the mbed online compiler
->'Import' tab -> 'Upload' tab -> Choose file (**microbit-samples.zip**)
+>- 'Import' tab -> 'Upload' tab -> Choose file (**microbit-samples.zip**)

-microbit-samples.zip originately comes from https://os.mbed.com/teams/BBC/code/microbit-samples/ , more samples have been added this.
+microbit-samples.zip originately comes from https://os.mbed.com/teams/BBC/code/microbit-samples/ , more samples have been added to this.

+To make a sample run on your microbit, decomment the #define  MICROBIT_SAMPLE_NAME_OF_YOUR_SAMPLE line in source/MicroBitSamples.h.
+Other samples are available at https://github.com/lancaster-university/microbit-samples

 ### 1.2.3.Raspberry PI